keplergl/kepler.gl/README.md

 }
 ```

-##### removeLayerData
+##### removeRowsFromDataset
-This method takes dataset key column and datasets object to remove rows from the layer dataset.
+This method takes dataset key column, config and datasets object to remove rows from the dataset.
 This action takes an object as input with the following properties:
 ```
 {
     datasets | object: same as UpdateVisData
-    key | string: dataset column
+    config | object: this object will contain the full kepler.gl instance configuration {mapState, mapStyle, visState}. key | string: dataset column

 }